10 facts about potholes we bet you never knew

 Councils don’t have a duty to know + fix every defect

 The legalities of pothole repair aren’t as straightforward as we would like to imagine.
 According to an article published in the Guardian, “councils do not have a duty to know and fix every defect on the road.
 Rather they must operate an inadequate system of inspection and maintenance.
 This means that they may be automatically liable if they had no prior knowledge of the pothole.

 You should report a hole as soon as you see one

 For the above two reasons, it’s really important that cyclists actively report a hole as soon as they see one.
 There is a dedicated website just for the reporting of potholes in the UK – Fill That Hole.

 The used car website Trusted Dealers once estimated that 59,353 Ford Focuses (chopped into tiny little pieces) could fit into 2,020,000 potholes that were reported in the UK in 2011.
-Granted, this is a very random fact to mention, however, it does illustrate the scale of the problem on our roads.
+Granted, this is a very random fact to mention.
+But, it does illustrate the scale of the problem on our roads.

 An unknown vigilante who goes by the name of ‘Wanksy’ has been spray painting penises around potholes so that the council act quickly to repair them.
 The mysterious street artist explained on his Facebook page that a pothole which had been in existence for 8 months was fixed in less than 48 hours after he drew a penis around it.

-Officially, according to the Well-Maintained Highways Code of Practice, in order to count as a pothole, the hole must be at least 40mm deep – about the height of two stacked 20p coins.
+Officially, according to the Well-Maintained Highways Code of Practice.
+In order to count as a pothole, the hole must be at least 40mm deep.
+That’s about the height of two stacked 20p coins.